8ta4/spam/README.md

 > Where do I see the generated messages?

-Look in the `message` column of the `messages` sheet. `spam` finds the blank message cells for any endpoint you've specified and fills them in for you.
+Look in the `message` column of the `runs` sheet. `spam` finds the blank `message` cells for any endpoint you've specified and fills them in for you.

 > Can an endpoint be an email address?